 Friday November 29: New Canaan – NY Philharmonic

 Today we travel north by train to visit Philip Johnson’s stunning Glasshouse in the town of New Canaan, Connecticut.
 Actually, an estate comprising several buildings, this iconic example of 20th-century architecture was created between 1949 and the 1980s.
 Johnson is a key figure in American architecture, and a visit to his estate is a great day trip to break up our stay in New York.
 We stop for a lunch break in New Canaan before returning to New York, where the Black Friday sales are in full swing!
-We return to the Lincoln Center for an evening with the New York Philharmonic, with pianist Daniil Trifonov performing Scriabin and Music Director Jaap van Zweden conducting Tchaikovsky’s Symphony No. 5.
+We return to the Lincoln Center’s David Geffen Hall for an evening with the New York Philharmonic, with pianist Daniil Trifonov performing Scriabin and Music Director Jaap van Zweden conducting Tchaikovsky’s Symphony No. 5.
 (B)

 Saturday November 30: Chelsea – Jazz

 This morning we stroll the High Line, a beautiful urban park situated on a former elevated rail line through the chic Chelsea and Meatpacking districts.
 After free time in Chelsea Markets, we visit the newly re-opened Whitney Museum of American Art.
 This evening we enjoy a performance at Jazz at Lincoln Center in their magnificent auditorium overlooking Central Park.
 Their program will be released in September.
 (B)